Skip to content

 Red Quill Editorial LLC

 Of course, I have to mention my own editorial services as well!
-I am a qualified book editor who offers high-quality feedback with a gentle yet honest approach, specializing in developmental and line/copyediting services for the romance, sci-fi/fantasy, and mystery/thriller genres (other genres welcome).
+I am a qualified book editor & coach specializing developmental editing, line/copyediting, and book coaching for the romance, sci-fi/fantasy, and mystery/thriller genres (other genres welcome).

 To get the most out of our connection: